txtdirect/txtdirect/CONTRIBUTING.md

 ## Contribute to Project

-Thank you for your interest in contributing to TXTDIRECT.
+Thank you for your interest in contributing to TXTDirect.
-This guide helps make contributing to TXTDIRECT simple and efficient for everyone.
+This guide helps make contributing to TXTDirect simple and efficient for everyone.

 ### First contribution

-If you are starting out contributing to TXTDIRECT, there might be smaller scoped "starter issues" available:
+If you are starting out contributing to TXTDirect, there might be smaller scoped "starter issues" available:
 [Current starter issues](https://github.com/txtdirect/txtdirect/labels/starter%20issue)

 ### Report bug